QuentinVillotta/Interactive-Data-Explorer/README.md

 ## Overview

-Interactive Data Explorer app allows you to download tabular datasets (CSV, XLSX, etc.) and explore your data through an interactive interface for data visualization
+Interactive Data Explorer app allows you to download tabular datasets. and explore your data through an interactive interface for data visualization.
+Allowed file formats : CSV, XLSX, XLS, PARQUET

 ## How to install dependencies